will-hou/TBADataHelper/README.md

-A simple package used to perform aggregate and OPR calculations on FRC match data collected from 2016 and onwards.
+A simple package used to perform aggregate and OPR calculations on FRC match data collected in 2016 and onwards.

 # Installation
 Make sure you have a TBA Auth Key.
 Learn what this is and how to get one [here](https://www.thebluealliance.com/apidocs)